Mohammad-Rakibuzzaman/DataScience_Machinelearning_portfolio/README.md

 # Data Science Portfolio
-This repository is containing portfolio of data science projects completed by me for self learning, academic and hobby purposes.
+This repository contains a portfolio of data science projects completed by me for self-learning, academic, and hobby purposes.
 Presented in the form of iPython Notebooks, and R markdown files (published at RPubs).

 For a more visually pleasant experience for browsing the portfolio, check out (https://roman1117459.github.io/My_Portfolio_website/)